jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 This leads to a natural pyramid structure for complex ideas where the essence or core idea is at the center or top, and the sub-ideas are below and farther from the center.

+This leads to a society organism, which is studied by Social Superphysics.

 {{< i s="/graphics/meta/compound.jpg" a="Connection of ideas" c="The ">}}

-This is explained by Parmenides and by Eastern Philosophy as the .
+This is explained by Parmenides and by Eastern Philosophy as the connection of souls (atman or the Many) to the oversoul (Paramatman or the One).

 {{< q a="Parmenides" c="Parmenides by Plato, Chapter 2" >}}
 The One itself, then, having been broken up into parts by being, is many and infinite.
 This means that not only the One which has being is many, but the One itself, distributed by being, must also be many
 {{< /q >}}

-{{< q a="Sarkar" c="Idea and Ideology, Chapter 1" >}}
+{{< q a="PR Sarkar" c="Idea and Ideology, Chapter 1" >}}
 Since the mind exists, the mental plate exists, and the reflection of Paramatman must remain.
 The Átman, therefore, remains associated with the jiivátman.
 The ultimate knowership, doership and base of existence lie in the átman.
 {{< /q >}}

-## Society, Nation, State, Civilization, Ideology
+## Society, Nation, State, Civilization, Ideology, Culture

-‘**Society**’ comes from the Latin socius which means companion which is an abstract term.
+‘**Society**’ comes from the Latin *socius* which means companion which is an abstract term.
-- This is consistent with our defintion of society as a metaphysical organism made up of individual organisms having a common interest
+- This is consistent with our definition of society as a metaphysical organism made up of individual organisms having a common interest
 - This is also applicable to multicellular organisms, plants, animals, and aliens.
+- This common interest, in turn, is a result of fellow-feeling.
+- This fellow-feeling is a result of empathy or feeling-beyond the self.

 ‘**Nation**’ comes from the Latin natus which refers to birth.
 Thus, a nation can have 2 meanings: